neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 .. [#] An alternative would have been to do an implicit persist call before a query, but
 	that seemed to be confusing.
+.. [#] See https://github.com/doctrine/doctrine2/pull/265 for one approach in the making.